DipCrai/YTDownloaderNew/Readme.md

 ## Attention
-This extension is intended only for informational and educational purposes.
-The author does not encourage piracy in any way.
-Please be aware that downloading and distributing copyrighted materials without the consent of the copyright holder may result in legal consequences.
+This extension is provided for educational and informational purposes only.
+The author does not endorse or promote copyright infringement in any form.
+Please ensure that you comply with all applicable laws regarding downloading and distributing digital content.

+Serverside app uses <a href="http://ffmpeg.org">FFmpeg</a> (version 7.1.1-5-g276bd388f3) licensed under the <a href="http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html">LGPLv2.1</a>.
+Its source code can be downloaded <a href="https://github.com/FFmpeg/FFmpeg">here</a>.

 ## Installation
 ### Chromium-based browsers